alexdglover/sage/docs/design.md

 will simply use the calculated balance (as part of the data provided in statements from financial institutions) for reporting purposes.

+## A note on balances

+Statements from financial institutions don't perfectly align with the first and last day of the month.
+For example, a statement may be for the period of March 15 to April 14.
+Sage also supports open-ended balances, for infrequently updated assets (like your car or house for example).
+In these cases, a start date for the balance is defined, but not an end date.

+Sage reports on balances by month and year, such as January 2024.
+To do this, Sage uses the following logic to group balances by month and year:

+1. Select all months requested in a report, using either a one-off calculation or a date dimension table (TBD).
+1. Join this data on all balances where the balance's start date is before the last day of the given month, and the end date is after the first day of the month (or null).

+This captures all balances while handling discrepancies in when a balance starts or ends.
+Note that this does create the possibility of double counting balances for a particular account, if more than one balance meets the above criteria.

 ## Entities and Relationships

 Note: the ER diagram and SQL scripts are for illustrative purposes.
 Mermaid